mennatallah-amir/Web_task1_223101356/README.md

 # Web Task 1 - 223101356

+## Student Information
+- Name: Mennatallah Amir Monir
+- Id: 223101356

 ## Project Description
-This repository contains the implementation for Web Task 1.
+This repository contains the implementation for the first Web Programming (CSE211) course lab assignment.

-## Getting Started
-This project is currently in development.

 ## Technologies Used
 - HTML
 - CSS
-- JavaScript
+- Bootstrap

 ## Installation
 1. Clone this repository
 2. Open the project in your preferred code editor
 3. Open `index.html` in your web browser

-## Usage
-[Add usage instructions here]

-## Contributing
-[Add contribution guidelines here]

-## License
-[Add license information here]